TheraForge/OTFMagicBox/README.md

 ### 3. ViewModel:
  It exposes those data streams which are relevant to the View.
 Moreover, it serves as a link between the Model and the View.

- Some impotent role played by MVVM.
+ Some important role played by MVVM.

 * ViewModel does not hold any kind of reference to the View.
 * Many to-1 relationships exist between View and ViewModel.